Idaho skier critically injured after falling 1,000 feet

 - The courts say the Parkland kids' agenda is largely compatible with the Second Amendment

-Newcomb was flown to Eastern Idaho Regional Medical Center in Idaho Falls, Idaho, where he was listed in critical condition on Tuesday night.
+Newcomb was flown to Eastern Idaho Regional Medical Center in Idaho Falls, Idaho, where he was listed in critical condition Wednesday morning.
 Newcomb grew up in Sun Valley, Idaho and has lived in Jackson for the past several years.

 Information from: Jackson Hole (Wyo.)
 News And Guide, http://www.jhnewsandguide.com